barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

 ## Combining warps

 Wherever possible, multiple interpolations of the data should be avoided.
 Warps between modalities or through intermediate templates can be combined on the command line with multiple `-t` options to `antsApplyTransforms`.

+When multiple transforms are chained together, there is scope for confusion and subtle errors when some transforms are small.
+It's important to keep track of the logic of **all** of the registrations (ie, which image is moving and which is fixed).
+Naming transforms consisently helps with this.

 ## Warping multiple modalities to a common template

-The usual workflow is to use the T1 or other structural image to define the most accurate registration to a group template.
-The other modalities are aligned to the T1, and the warps are then combined to deform the other modalities to the same group template space.
+The usual workflow is to use the T1w or other structural image to define the most accurate registration to a group template.
+The other modalities are aligned to the T1w, and the warps are then combined to deform the other modalities to the same group template space.

-By aligning to the intra-session T1, we can exploit the fact that the underlying anatomy is the same, and the deformations will hopefully be small.
+By aligning to the intra-session T1w, we can exploit the fact that the underlying anatomy is the same, and the deformations will hopefully be small.
 This makes the registration problem a bit easier, though there can still be considerable challenges because of differing contrasts and distortions.
-Some images may need specialized pre-processing to correct distortions (for example, using field maps) before being aligned to the T1.
+Some images may need specialized pre-processing to correct distortions (for example, using field maps) before being aligned to the T1w.

-For example, let's say we have a T1 and T2 image, which we want to align to a T1 group template.
-The T2 has been acquired such that it has the same distortion characteristics as the T1, so any misalignment between the two is due to motion.
-For this example, we'll just apply a general registration script to align the T2 to T1.
+For example, let's say we have a T1w and T2w image, which we want to align to a T1w group template.
+The T2w has been acquired such that it has the same distortion characteristics as the T1w, so any misalignment between the two is due to motion.
+For this example, we'll just use a generic quick registration script to rigidly align the T2w to T1w.

 ```
 ${ANTSPATH}antsRegistrationSyNQuick.sh
   -d 3 \
   -f t1.nii.gz \
   -m t2.nii.gz \
   -o t2ToT1_ \
   -t r

 ${ANTSPATH}antsRegistrationSyNQuick.sh
   -d 3 \
   -f template.nii.gz \
   -m t1.nii.gz \
   -o t1ToTemplate_ \
   -t s
 ```

 We can then call